ziyilin/graal/docs/reference-manual/languages/js/compatibility.md

 mx test262 gate
 ```

-This will execute test262 in a mode to guarantee that local changes don't regress compatibility, i.e., results in an error if any tests expected to pass actually fail.
+This will execute test262 in a mode to guarantee that local changes do not regress compatibility, i.e., results in an error if any tests expected to pass actually fail.
 Individual tests can be executed with
 ```
 mx test262 single=built-ins/Array/length.js